Ryan-Hemrick/single-page-portfolio/README.md

 The objective of this project was to translate a design spec into a fully-responsive portfolio website.
 This is a solution to the [Single-page developer portfolio challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/singlepage-developer-portfolio-bBVj2ZPi-x).
 The provided design spec is for a *fictional* client.

 ## How to Use / Functionality
 This project is static and fully-responsive across various device sizes.
 By default, the website is *fictional*, thus all the **links** use placeholder addresses.
-Users have the functionality to:
+Users are able to:
-- Click through to the individual's social profiles
-- View relevant skills and years of experience
-- View projects and click through to the respective repositories and site URLs
+- View the optimal layout for the interface depending on their device's screen size
+- See hover and focus states for all interactive elements on the page
 - Submit a basic form to a user.
 (This project is not wired up to send an email, just to provide front-end form validation)
-- See hover and focus states for all interactive elements on the page
-- View the optimal layout for the interface depending on their device's screen size
 - Receive an error message when the form is submitted if:
   - Any field is empty
   - The email address is not formatted correctly
+- Click through to the individual's social profiles
+- View relevant skills and years of experience
+- View projects and click through to the respective repositories and site URLs

 ## Live Site URL
 [Preview the site here (hosted via Netlify)](https://chimerical-selkie-e9a9da.netlify.app)